theriley106/Nightchord/README.md

 * Generate Word Coordinates in Lyric Videos
 * Calculate Amount of Spaces in a lyric video (To Improve Accuracy of OCR)
 * Write OCR results to an image with dynamic font choice

-To Do:

-* Implement the ability to scan a Spotify Playlist
-* Create a GUI for generating videos
-* Do everything from CIL tools rather than Audicity
-* Add the ability to generate Keywords and Video Descriptions
-* Post videos automatically
-* Graph the relationship between views and speed variables
-* Figure out a way to pick relevant Backgrounds (Scrape Wikipedia for Band Member gender and base off that?)
-* ^ Based off of that create a way to automatically change speed based on Gender of lead singer